-In summary, we have developed a computational model which is based on RCN.
-The model decodes the spatio-temporal patterns of spike-data and reconstructs the connectivity map of the tested network.
-The model is also used to predict the response of the given network to local stimuli.
-In this paper we developed and tested the model on data from \textit{in-vitro} neuronal electrophysiological signals recorded on 60 electrodes MEA. \textit{In-vitro} studies of neurons give a simplified representation of the structure and functionality of these networks in living organisms \cite{gross1977new,chiappalone2019vitro}.
-Such approach assists in decomposing the extremely complex structure of living brain into smaller functional blocks.
-We assess that the methodology developed in this work can be also applicable on data with higher spatial resolution (such as from HD-MEA \cite{muller2015high}) and hence to give - up to interactions between single neurons.
-In addition the model is not restricted to analyze only neuronal signals, but can also be applied on different types of time traces.
+Finally, our model was applied to \textit{in-vitro} cultures of neurons, providing a simplified representation of the structure and functionality of these networks in living organisms \cite{gross1977new,chiappalone2019vitro}.
+This approach aids in breaking down the intricate architecture of the living brain into smaller functional units.
+We believe that the methodology developed in this study can also be extended to data with higher spatial resolution, such as that obtained from HD-MEA \cite{muller2015high}, allowing for analysis of interactions even at the level of individual neurons.
+Furthermore, the model is not limited to analyzing only neuronal signals; it can also be applied to various other types of time traces.